 A Whitehead gag, also called a mouth spreader gag or a dental open mouth gag, is a device to hold the mouth open.
 The device is similar to a Jennings gag, the main difference being the two ratchets in front of the gag to hold the mouth open.
 The image shows a Whitehead gag modified for BDSM use, with a strap added to help hold the gag in place.

-- Based on an article titled "Whitehead_gag" at Wipipedia
+- This article is based on an article titled "Whitehead_gag" at Wipipedia

 Medical Toys . com